 - It helps in recording of information of financial nature and non-financial nature.

-- The application of the right accounting procedures ensures efficiency and time-saving in terms of recording information into the system.
+- Applying the right accounting procedures ensures efficiency and time-saving in recording information into the system.

 - It ensures that the business records are maintained in chronological order.